-- (i) Target policies are reviewed based on how effective they actually have been, based on the flow from input to output and outcome. - (ii) In light of the revision to the definition of "Effectiveness" in the DAC Evaluation Criteria, different impacts on different beneficiary groups, in terms of gender, ethnicity, etc., are taken note of in the review of output and outcome.
+- (i) Target policies are reviewed based on how effective they have been, based on the flow from input to output and outcome. - (ii) In light of the revision to the definition of "Effectiveness" in the DAC Evaluation Criteria, different impacts on different beneficiary groups, in terms of gender, ethnicity, etc. (inclusiveness), are taken note of in the review of output and outcome.
 In light of the revision of the definition of "Sustainability" in the DAC Evaluation Criteria, environmental sustainability is taken note of in the review of output and outcome.
-In light of the newly added "Coherence" in the DAC Evaluation Criteria, evaluation of emergency humanitarian aid and peacebuilding assistance factors in, whenever possible, continuity from and consistency with relevant reconstruction assistance and development cooperation, such as whether seamless assistance has been offered. - (iii) Japan's cooperation policies often do not include indicators.
-When the evaluation implementation plan is prepared, indicators need to be set based on relevant information.
+In light of the newly added "Coherence" in the DAC Evaluation Criteria, the contribution and impact on the priority policies of the Development Cooperation Charter (2023), which are highly relevant to the evaluation target, will be verified as much as possible.
+In doing so, for example, in the evaluation of emergency humanitarian assistance and peacebuilding assistance, the continuity and consistency with related reconstruction assistance and development assistance among donors, including Japan, will be verified as much as possible, such as whether seamless assistance has been provided. - (iii) Japan's development cooperation policies often do not include indicators.
+When the evaluation implementation plan is prepared, quantitative and qualitative indicators need to be set based on relevant information.
 In setting indicators, it is important to organize information to conduct analysis, by using the logic model to narrow down priority areas to be reviewed.
 One way to conduct analysis is to, in selecting target areas for the analysis, focus on areas where the effectiveness of cooperation to priority areas and contribution to policy goals can be quantified.
 In understanding the effectiveness of Japan's cooperation, it needs to be noted that the outcome of development is affected by a variety of external factors, such as relationships with other donors and surrounding countries, political and economic trends in the partner country, and input from international organizations, NGOs, and other stakeholders. - (iv) To objectively review the effectiveness and level of contribution of ODA policies and make recommendations for more effective policymaking, it helps to conduct the quantitative and qualitative analysis shown in the below Table 1 when published data and materials, including the results of JICA's project evaluations, are available.
 In recent years, JICA has enhanced indicator setting in project evaluations and conducted quantitative evaluations based on the indicators.
 It has been pointed out that MOFA's ODA evaluation needs to increase the level of objectivity through quantitative analysis9.
 It is therefore desirable to seek effective coordination between the evaluations conducted by MOFA and JICA, especially in country assistance evaluation.
-This can be done by using the data and information from JICA's project evaluation results effectively, enhancing reviews based on development goals in Rolling Plans for Country Development Cooperation Policies (formerly Country Assistance Programs), and eliciting meaningful evaluations and recommendations10.
+This can be done by using the data and information from JICA's project evaluation results effectively, enhancing reviews based on development goals in Rolling Plans for Country Development Cooperation Policies (formerly Country Assistance Programs), and eliciting meaningful evaluations and recommendations10. - (v) With regard to quantitative analysis, it is relatively easy to show causal relationships with and links to Japan's ODA in the analysis of input and output.
+On the other hand, the outcome and impact11 is affected by external factors, including cooperation from other donors.
+To show the